 How many paid staff does PeaceWise have?

 Everyone within PeaceWise does so with a strong servant heart for the ministry of reconciliation in people’s lives.
 There is an element of sacrificial service involved in being part of the PeaceWise ministry team.

-As such, we have only one full time member of staff, which is Catherine Locke, our Office Manager.
+As such, we have only two full time members of staff, our CEO, Wayne Forward and our Office Manager, Catherine Locke.

-Our National Director (Bruce Burgess – 3 days), Chief Operating Officer (Allen Sibley – 3 days), Administration and Finance Officer (Jenny Metcalfe – 2 days), PeaceWiseKids Content and Relationships Manager (Angie Conroy – 2 days) and National Relationships Manager (Wayne Forward – 1 day) all work in other paid roles which support their ability to work for PeaceWise.
+Our Founding Director (Bruce Burgess – 2 days), Chief Operating Officer (Allen Sibley – 2 days), Administration and Finance Officer (Jenny Metcalfe – 2 days) and our PeaceWiseKids Content and Relationships Manager (Angie Conroy – 2 days) all work in other paid roles which support their ability to work for PeaceWise.